aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 Enjoy yourself while you can.
-Last update: Mon Jan 31 05:04:28 2022
+Last update: Tue Feb  1 05:04:12 2022